SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 ### Free Trade
 After the BF Great War caused a disruptions of trade, European nations started to use and embrace free trade.
 BE.

 In addition to its seapower, British domination could also be attributed to that of free trade.
-CA. European nations actively urged
+CA. European nations actively urged the process of free trade, even setting up colonies (DA) for the basic avoidance of interruption to free trade.

 ## Defluffifying
 CHOSEN THESIS CLAIM